mark-watson/PythonAIBook/manuscript/Chess.md

 ### Alpha-Beta Pruning

 Alpha-beta pruning is the optimization that makes deep search feasible.
-The idea is that if we are maximizing and we have already found a move that guarantees a score of `\alpha`$, and the opponent has a response that limits us to a score of `\beta`$ (where `\beta \leq \alpha`$), then we do not need to search any further in this position — the opponent will never allow us to reach it.
+The idea is that if we are maximizing and we have already found a move that guarantees a score of `\alpha`$, and the opponent has a response that limits us to a score of `\beta`$ (where `\beta \leq \alpha`$), then we do not need to search any further in this position; the opponent will never allow us to reach it.
 The `if alpha >= beta: break` line implements this cutoff.

 In the best case, with perfect move ordering, alpha-beta reduces the number of nodes searched from `O(b^d)`$ to `O(b^{d/2})`$ where `b`$ is the branching factor (about 35 in chess) and `d`$ is the depth.
 This means that with good move ordering, searching to depth 4 with alpha-beta takes roughly the same time as searching to depth 2 without it.
 Move ordering is therefore critical, and we will return to it shortly.